 Tips on choosing and fitting a collar

-- Make sure you choose a collar with an elastic insert (“stretch” collar) or quick release mechanism (pop-away collars), so that your cat can free itself should it become entangled in anything
+- Choose a collar with an elastic insert (“stretch” collar) or quick release mechanism (pop-away collars), so that your cat can free itself should it become entangled in anything

 Getting the cat used to the collar:

-The cat might not appreciate a collar at first, but with patience and consistency you can teach it to accept a collar.
+The cat might not appreciate a collar at first, but with patience and consistency you can teach them to accept a collar.
 Choose a calm time for your cat’s first introduction to the collar.
-If you try to put the collar on your cat when it is already stressed, you’re likely to have problems.
+If you try to put the collar on your cat when he or she is already stressed, you’re likely to encounter resistance.

 - First put the collar on the ground so the cat can investigate and play with it.

 - Spray with Feliway, which is a calming pheromone for the cat.

 - Another technique is to rub a facecloth gently around the cat’s mouth and cheeks to get some of the cat’s own scent, then rub the collar with the cloth so the collar smells familiar.
 Rubbing the collar on the cat’s bedding may also prove effective.

 - Once the collar is on, use reassuring words and plenty of treats to reward the cat, and let him or her get used to it for a little while before taking it off.